 Retool, the low-code platform that makes the building of internal tools both quick and simple has raised $45M at a $3.2B valuation.
 Zillionize invested in Retool as part of the YCombinator W17 batch and recently YCombinator listed Retool at number 29 on its Top Companies list.

 Founded in 2017 by David Hsu, the company has grown fast and now services companies in the e-commerce, financial, retail and marketplace industries.
 With a customer list that boasts Amazon, Peloton, NBC, Coinbase, Warner Brothers and fellow YC Alumni ShipBob, we are proud to have invested early in their history.

 Retool has launched a new free plan which is designed to benefit teams with less than five people.
 With 500k apps built on the platform, it’s clear that they are delivering the “just enough code” service that its customers love.

-Alongside the new free plan, the team have launched an extremely comprehensive component library, source control features that allow you to employ version control on your low-code apps as well as a plethora of other improvements – in short, it doesn’t look like the Retool team plans on slowing down any time soon.
+Alongside the new free plan, the team has launched an extremely comprehensive component library, source control features that allow you to employ version control on your low-code apps as well as a plethora of other improvements – in short, it doesn’t look like the Retool team plans on slowing down any time soon.

 David, the Retool founder and CEO shares:

 “Our Series C2 is a continuation of our unconventional approach to fundraising—instead of raising the maximum amount at the highest valuation, we raise small rounds at lower valuations, which minimizes dilution and preserves upside for employees.
 Our fundraising strategy is optimized for our team, not for vanity metrics.
 (We think those vanity metrics are distracting; we prefer to focus on our core work: shipping great products and delivering value to customers.)”

 The concept behind Retool, in the words of David, is that it provides “a new way of building software.”